berndporr/alphabot/README.md

 ## Building

-The built system is `cmake` so just type:
+The built system is `cmake`.
+Just type:
 ```
 cmake .
 make